 The Next Steps

-Kudos to you for buying your first stock.
+Kudos to you on your first stock purchase.
 It’s a great first step toward building wealth and helping secure your financial future.

 And even if your first round doesn’t turn out as planned or your experience steep market downturns, don’t throw in the towel right away.
 Remember why you started and focus on the light at the end of the tunnel, or your future earning potential.